lc0rp/Auto-GPT-Dolly-Plugin/README.md

 You can tell AutoGPT to clone itself, as part of its tasks:

 **Example Goals:**
-- Create a clone (choose a name <CLONE_NAME> for it) to search reddit for "topic" and save the results to reddit_results.txt
+- Create a clone (choose a name <NAME> for it) to search reddit for "topic" and save the results to reddit_results.txt
-- Create a second clone (choose a name <CLONE_NAME> for it) to download the latest tweets about "topic" and save the results to twitter_results.txt
+- Create a second clone (choose a name <NAME> for it) to download the latest tweets about "topic" and save the results to twitter_results.txt
 - Once the files have been created, compare their contents...

 **GPT 3.5**
-For GPT 3.5, you may have better luck with <REPLICA_NAME> and <REPLICA_GOALS>
+For GPT 3.5, you may have better luck with <NAME> and <GOALS>

 **Limitations:**
 - Inter-process communcation is a work in progress.
 For now, communication is mostly one way, via the instructions or goals that the main process gives to the clones.